AndrewAltimit/Documentation/docs/docker.md

 - **Slow startup:** VMs can take minutes to start, which can impact the speed of application deployment and scaling.
 - **Less efficient:** VMs require more storage and resources than containers, as each VM includes its own OS and duplicated libraries.
 - **Inconsistent deployment:** VMs do not inherently encapsulate application dependencies and configurations, which can lead to inconsistencies across environments.

+### Container Consistency

+- **Application dependencies:** Containers bundle all required libraries and dependencies, ensuring that the application runs consistently across different environments.
+- **Configuration:** Containers encapsulate the application's configuration, making it easy to reproduce and share across teams and environments.
+- **Isolation:** Containers provide process isolation, so applications running in separate containers won't interfere with one another.
+- **Portability:** Containers can run on any system with container runtime support, regardless of the host's underlying hardware or operating system.

+### Container Inconsistency

+- **Kernel differences:** Containers share the host's kernel, which means that they are susceptible to inconsistencies stemming from kernel differences.
+For example, a container running on a host with an older kernel version may not have access to newer kernel features.
+Additionally, certain system calls or kernel modules may not be available or compatible across different host systems.
+- **Host-specific resources:** Containers can access host resources like filesystems, devices, and network interfaces.
+However, these resources may not be consistent across different host systems, leading to potential inconsistencies in container behavior.
+- **Resource limits and constraints:** Containers can be limited in terms of resources, such as CPU, memory, or I/O. These limits may vary between host systems and can impact the consistency of container performance.
+- **Platform-specific features:** Some features, such as hardware acceleration, are platform-specific and may not be consistently available across different host systems.
+As a result, containers relying on these features may experience inconsistent behavior.

+While containers provide a high level of consistency for application dependencies, configuration, isolation, and portability, they can be susceptible to inconsistencies due to kernel differences, host-specific resources, resource limits, and platform-specific features.
+To minimize these inconsistencies, it is essential to understand the requirements of your application and ensure that the host systems are compatible with the desired container environment.

 # Docker